JimViebke/IslandMUD/readme.md

 ## Building

-Compile and link all .cpp files (requires C++14 support) and run the resulting executable.
-The console window will display the server's port number.
+Compile and link all .cpp files (requires C++14) and run the resulting executable.

-## Connecting
+## Connecting and playing

-Connect to your IP address at the displayed port number.
+Use your MUD client of choice to connect to the port number displayed by the server's console window.
 For an optional overhead map, use a second client to connect to the second displayed port number.